pkdone/sharded-mongodb-docker/README.md

 sh.status()
 ```

-_Note_: Use port 27018 instead, above, if you want to connect to the second `Mongos` endpoint.
+_Note_: Use port 27018 instead, above, if you want to connect to the second `mongos` endpoint.

 ## Tips